tbd99/data-analytics-power-bi-report152/README.md

 ![Alt text](images_and_visualisations/milestone_7_product_detail_report_images/product_detail_selection_cards.png)

+### Product detail report page
-The report page with filters selected will then display data for only the category and country selected.
+The report page with filters selected will display data for only the category and country selected.
 For example, selecting the diy category for the UK will give:

 ![Alt text](images_and_visualisations/milestone_7_product_detail_report_images/Product_detail_report_with_filters_selected_milestone7.png)

 The full report page can be seen by deselecting filters, displaying all the data as seen here:

 ![Alt text](images_and_visualisations/milestone_7_product_detail_report_images/Product_detail_report_milestone7.png)

 ## Part 6, building the Stores Map page (milestone 8)
 ### Stores map visual